cognusion/go-jar/workers/Readme.md

 }

 ```
+WorkerPool was an overly-complicated mechanation to allow arbitrary work to be accomplished by an arbitrary worker.
+If you obtain your WorkerPool using NewSimpleWorkerPool, most of the over-complicated mechanation is ignored.
+If you obtain your WorkerPool using NewWorkerPool, the following is deprecated, and applies:

 WorkerPool is an overly-complicated mechanation to allow arbitrary work to be accomplished by an arbitrary worker,
 which will then return arbitrary results onto an arbitrary channel, while allowing for the evidence-driven growing or
 shrinking of the pool of available workers based on the fillyness of the WorkChan, which should be buffered and of